Reddi Kingdom: Literature

 Telugu literature blossomed under the Reddi kings.
 The Reddi kings also patronized Sanskrit.
 Several of the Reddi kings themselves were distinguished scholars and authors.
 Kumaragiri Reddi, Kataya Vema Reddi and Pedakomati Vema Reddi were the most outstanding among them.
-Errapragada (Errana), Srinatha and Potana were the remarkable poets of this period.
+Errapragada (Errana), Srinatha and Potana were poets during this period.
 Errapragada, the last of the Kavitraya (Trinity of Poets) was the court poet of Prolaya Vema Reddi.
 He completed the Telugu translation of the Mahabharata.
 He completed the rendition of the Aranya Parva of Mahabharata left incomplete by Nannaya Bhattu (Aadi Kavi who started the translation of Mahabharata into Telugu).
 He wrote Hari Vamsa and Narasimha Purana.
 Errana's translation of the Ramayana in Chapu form (a style of poetry) has been lost.

 Administration

 The administration was carried according to the "Dharmasutras".
 One-sixth of agriculture surplus was levied as tax.
-Under the reign of Anavota Reddi custom duties and taxes on trade were lifted.
+Under the reign of Anavota Reddi, custom duties and taxes on trade were lifted.
 As a result, trade flourished.
 Sea trade was carried through the port Motupalli.
 A large number of merchants settled down near it.
-Celebrating 'Vasantotsavalu' was revived during the rule of Anavema Reddi.
-The Brahmins were given liberal grants by the Reddi kings.
-Caste system was observed.
-Heavy taxes by Racha Vema Reddi made him highly unpopular.